tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ---
 author:
- name: Design & Management
+ name: DIVA • Design & Management
-title: DIVA the E-Commerce Voice Assistant
+title: The E-Commerce Voice Assistant
-summary: Building DIVA, a Siri-like assistant for e-commerce with a team of remote engineers and computer scientists.
+summary: (1/4) Building DIVA, a Siri-like assistant for e-commerce with a team of remote engineers and computer scientists.
 ---

 ```